Grantley Fielke: League career

-Other matches

-Fielke also played nine State Of Origin matches for South Australia, and 42 pre-season/night series matches, 37 for West Adelaide, two for Collingwood and three for Adelaide (these are counted as senior by the SANFL but not the VFL/AFL).
-If these are included, Fielke played a total of 418 senior career games.

-The VFL/AFL list Fielke's total as 413, excluding his pre-season/night series matches for Collingwood and Adelaide.
-Depending on the viewpoint taken, his South Australian total of 397 or 400 senior career matches ranks either fourth behind Peter Carey (467), Russell Ebert (421) and Chris McDermott (415 or 429), or equal fourth with Andrew McLeod (if McLeod's International Rules matches are included) in elite South Australian football.

 Personal

 Fielke was at one time married to former Australian netball team captain Michelle den Dekker but is now married to Cheryl Fielke and has three children Callum, Bailey, and Abbey.
 He owned a sporting goods store between 1981 and 2003 (Grantley Fielke's Sports Locker) at the Arndale Shopping Centre in Adelaide.
 Fielke currently works as a real estate agent manager for First National Real Estate, Gawler.
 Two of his brothers, Craig and Tony Fielke, also played league football for West Adelaide in the SANFL, and in 1986 all three players played several league games together.
 His second cousin Aaron Fielke plays with West Adelaide and in Round 8 of the 2014 season notched up his 100th game for the Bloods.
 In 2015 Fielke polled 64% of votes for being the Greatest West Adelaide Player of All Time.

-In September 2019, Fielke was violently attacked and severely injured when two men invaded his home in the early hours of the morning.
-He underwent facial reconstruction surgery, having six metal plates inserted in his face and spent four days in hospital.
-Two men were apprehended and charged with the crime.